 - Works with Amazon Fire OS

-- Compatible with many Amazon features like ALEXA but not Google Play
+- Compatible with many Amazon features, like ALEXA, but not Google Play

 - Compatible with Kindle Reader Apps